rust-lang/lang-team/src/design_notes/general_coroutines.md

   - Justification ⇒ in addition to reasons below, holding references to past resume args is rare, often a logic error.
 Rust can use mutation checks to catch and give feedback.
 - "Magic mutation" is a bit of a misnomer.
-The resume arguments are *not being mutated.* The argument bindings are simply being reassigned across yields.
+The resume argument values are *not being mutated.* The argument bindings are simply being reassigned across yields.
   - In a sense, argument bindings are reassigned in the exact same way across returns.
 - "Yield expression" causes problems with first-resume input.